Sidestrafe2462/KP-Armory/README.md

 * BD Armroy | AGM-114 Hellfire
 -------------------------------------------------------

-*All mods are compatible with Waterfall and TURD.
+*Compatible with TURD.
 Paint for KP Armory can be found bundled with TURD for BD Armory  [here](https://github.com/Spartwo/TURD-BDArmory).*

 -------------------------------------------------------